llemr-conspiracy/llemr/docs/getting-started/production.rst

 	openssl req -x509 -sha256 -nodes -newkey rsa:2048 -days 365 -keyout ./compose/production/nginx/certs/cert.key -out ./compose/production/nginx/certs/cert.crt

+You may have to use :code:`chmod` in order to allow Docker to read the certificate files.

-Build and run the docker containers
+Build and run the Docker containers
 ------------------------------------
 This could take a while.
 Note: if you redo any previous steps, rerun this command with the :code:`--build` argument.

 .. code-block:: console

 	$ docker-compose -f production.yml up

 Check everything is working by visiting https://localhost:80 in your browser.